hexinfra/gorox/README.md

 Using Gorox as a Webapp Server or RPC Framework
 -----------------------------------------------

-When using Gorox as a Webapp Server or RPC Framework, you need to build it from source.
+When using Gorox as a Webapp Server or RPC Framework, you have to build it from source.
 Before building, please ensure you have Go >= 1.20 installed:

     shell> go version